A Value Region Problem for Continued Fractions and Discrete Dirac Equations: Introduction

-We obtain that circles centered at the origin and with sufficiently large radii are value regions for Van Vleck fractions with narrow sector angle $\theta<\pi/4$, assuming the ratio of two consecutive elements is bounded.
+In the two-dimensional situation investigated in \cite{KM3}, the solutions of the similar system were comprised of the modified Bessel functions of the second kind, and the knowledge of the behavior of those solutions for large $|m|$ was instrumental in establishing compactness of the resolvent of the corresponding Dirac operator.

+In \cite{KM4}, a noncommutative analog of the Dirac operator of \cite{KM3} was introduced and studied.
+It turned out that this operator is essentially a form of discretization of the classical Dirac operator.
+For our simplified $D$, the discrete analog of system (\ref{dirac_equation}), implied by noncommutative geometry, is:

+for some sequences $\alpha_n$ and $\beta_n$ of positive numbers and $m>0$.
+Exactly such systems and the corresponding operators were studied from the spectral theory point of view in \cite{AB}, \cite{A}, \cite{BO}, and references therein, so it would be interesting to investigate how the results in this paper can be used in spectral analysis.

+If we rewrite the above equation in a matrix form we arrive at the following:

+The key point is, as indicated in the next section, that this is precisely the equation satisfied by numerators and denominators of the convergents of continued fractions of the form $\bigk_{k=1}^\infty\left(\frac{1}{b_k}\right)$ with $b_{2k}=m\alpha_k$ and $b_{2k+1}=m\beta_k$, see equations (\ref{H-equations}).
+Consequently, the ratios of $g_n$ and $h_n$, for particular initial conditions, can be expressed as continued fractions.
+The problem we are interested in is to determine if those continued fractions stay bounded for large $m$.
+The answer to this problem, see Corollary \ref{dirac_cor}, turned out to be essential for establishing compactness of the resolvent of the Dirac operator in \cite{KM4}.

+In fact in this paper we look at a far more general situation than needed for \cite{KM4}; we consider continued fractions whose elements are complex numbers with positive real part (Stieltjes type), have bounded ratio of consecutive elements, and we look at a full ``value region problem" (see \cite{WA}, Chapter VIII).
+Namely, we ask about a (bounded) region in the complex plane which contains values of the convergents of a continued fraction of our special type.
+More specifically, in our value region problem we consider only even convergents for continued fractions of the Stieltjes type with bounded ratio of consecutive elements, whether the fractions are convergent or not.
+Even more generally, we also study the same question for even tail sequences and for what we call odd reverse sequences associated with a continued fraction.
+The main results we obtain in this paper show that two types of circles with sufficiently large radii form such value regions.
+In fact, we obtain that circles centered at the origin and with sufficiently large radii are value regions for Van Vleck fractions with narrow sector angle $\theta<\pi/4$, assuming the ratio of two consecutive elements is bounded.
 We also provide an example illustrating that the results cannot be extended to sectors with the angle $\theta\geq\pi/4$.
 However, as described in our second main result, a shifted circle through the origin, centered on the real axis, and large enough radius is a value region for even convergents for a much larger class of continued fractions including all Van Vleck fractions with bounded ratio of two consecutive elements.

+While the considerations in this paper are fairly elementary, there are very few results in the literature on continued fractions that establish boundedness of continued fractions when all elements are scaled.
+One such result can be deduced from Stieltjes' paper \cite{ST}.
+For $b_n>0$ and for $w$ such that $|\text{Arg}(w)|\leq\theta<\pi/2$, Stieltjes proved that there are bounded, nondecreasing functions $\phi_{2n}(t)$ on $[0,\infty)$ such that